ahan-c/puppycompanyblog/README.md

 # puppycompanyblog
-A blog made in Python, HTML, CSS.
+A simple blog made in Python, HTML, CSS which gives the ability to send, delete, and update posts.
+It also gives the user the ability to change their profile picture, email, and username.